 🔹 SEMRush – If you want in-depth competitor research and check traffic on any website then this is a top choice.

 🔹 Serpstat – Get Serpstat if you are looking for a free solution that has enough features for you to get started.

 🔹 SimilarWeb – If you need a scalable solution for large businesses then this is the best choice.

 Checking website traffic statistics is really important if you want your website to be found.
 There are all kinds of tools you can use to check your website traffic and competitor website traffic.
 Checking competitor traffic will give you insights into your market and what you can do to get more traffic.
 While, monitoring your own website traffic will show you if your SEO, social media, and other traffic generation strategies are working.

 Your goal should be to perform in-depth analysis on your website as well as your competitor’s website.
 From your findings, you can create a digital marketing strategy.
-This can help you not only improve your website but also compete with your competitors.
+These strategies can help you also if you perform affiliate marketing.
+It can help you not only improve your website but also compete with your competitors.